sachinraut2500/Data-Science/README.md

 ---

-*Animated preview — people interacting with charts and analyzing statistics.*

----

 ## 📝 Project Overview

 This project demonstrates how to perform **data visualization using Pandas** in Python.
 It showcases techniques for exploring, analyzing, and visualizing datasets efficiently using Pandas' built-in capabilities.